 The Ohio Public Works Commission recommends using an individual certified by the Association of Consulting Foresters of America, Inc. (ACF) or the Society of American Foresters (SAF).

-OPWC requires a clear or marketable title in order to release a Notice to Proceed to approve commencement with closing.
+OPWC requires a clear or marketable title to release a Notice to Proceed to approve commencement with closing.
 Although the OPWC does not have a standard for title searches, a full search is a 60-year chain of title search on all transactions without prior title evidence.
 Once a title company completes its verification, it will back its guarantee with title insurance to insure ownership rights to the property.

 Utility easements are permitted for property usage such as for restrooms and lighting.
 Costs cannot be part of the Clean Ohio funding or Match.
 Utility easements must be specified in the Use & Development section in the Deed Restrictions, if known at the time of application.
 Requests for utility easements after Clean Ohio restrictions are in place must be made in writing to the OPWC director and are at the director's discretion.